Skip to main content

 Lactobacillus acidophilus L-92 and Improved Glycemic Control

-Across 3 studies, all reported beneficial effects of Lactobacillus acidophilus L-92 on glycemic control, with a moderate effect size observed in the highest-quality study (a network meta-analysis).
-The evidence base is very small, with only 1 of 3 studies reaching statistical significance.
-Study durations, doses, and forms were not consistently reported, limiting the ability to identify an optimal regimen.
+Across 3 studies, all reported beneficial moderate-sized effects of Lactobacillus acidophilus L-92 on glycemic control, though only 1 study reached statistical significance.
+Evidence is drawn exclusively from reviews and fermentation studies, not direct clinical trials on L.92 specifically.
+Study durations, doses, and forms were not consistently reported, limiting precise characterization.

 3 of 3 papers